• Skip to primary navigation

 Ingredients to make strawberry mousse on a red surface.

-• Chopped fresh strawberries- Make sure your strawberries are rinsed, hulled, and roughly chopped before putting them in the blender.
-This insures that no dirt or leaves will end up in your mousse!
+• Chopped strawberries- Make sure your fresh strawberries are rinsed, hulled, and roughly chopped before putting them in the blender.
 Use ripe strawberries that are bright red and still quite firm.

 • Granulated sugar- White sugar helps enhance the natural sweetness of the strawberries.
-You can substitute caster sugar or organic cane sugar if you need to.
-I don't recommend brown sugar or coconut sugar since they'll drastically change the flavor and not compliment the strawberries well.
+I don't recommend brown sugar or coconut sugar since they change the flavor.

-• Heavy whipping cream- Heavy cream makes this mousse super rich and creamy.
-Use full fat cream that is 36-40% fat.
-Also make sure your cream is cold before whipping it.
-If the heavy cream is cold, the fat globules emulsify faster and stay emulsified longer.
-In simpler terms, your whipped cream will set up faster if the cream is chilled.
+• Heavy whipping cream- Use full fat cream that is 36-40% fat.
+Also make sure your cream is cold before whipping it because the whipped cream will set up faster.

 Substitutions

-• Fresh strawberries: If you don't have any fresh strawberries on hand, you can use frozen ones.
+• Frozen strawberries: If you don't have any fresh strawberries on hand, you can use frozen ones.
 They'll take 6 hours to thaw in the refrigerator.
 Another way to thaw them is by placing them in an airtight container and then placing the container in a large bowl of cold water.
-The strawberries should be thawed after 15-30 minutes.
-Pat the thawed strawberries with a paper towel before blending them to remove as much excess moisture as possible.
+The strawberries will thaw in 15-30 minutes.
+Pat the thawed strawberries with a paper towel before blending them to remove as much moisture as possible.

 Strawberry puree in a bowl.